 Xenon Gas History

 Xenon gas was discovered in 1898 by Morris Travers and William Ramsay.
-This pair of chemists previously made various chemical properties of xenon breakthroughs with similar materials by extracting neon, krypton, and argon from liquid air, which played a key role in their ability to successfully identify xenon through their work at the University College London.
+This pair of chemists previously made breakthroughs in the chemical properties of xenon using similar materials by extracting neon, krypton, and argon from liquid air, which played a key role in their successful identification of xenon during their work at University College London.

 The discovery of xenon was a natural progression from their previous work with krypton, as it involved refining techniques that enabled the isolation of xenon from the broader mixture, highlighting its distinct properties as a noble gas.
 Its unique blue glow was an early indicator of potential uses for the new gas, and Ramsay and Travers named it after the Greek term Xenos.